scohmer/sysadmin/README.md

 git clone the repo

-modify variable within .env with a value to encrypt/decrypt log entries.
+modify SALT_GEN variable within .env with a value to encrypt/decrypt log entries.

-call install.bat
+Run install.bat from CMD